Siberian fur trade: Hunting and trading with natives

 The fur hunting expeditions into Siberia were mostly conducted in groups ranging from six to sixty men based at small winter peasant huts in the Siberian taiga.
 The groups baited pit traps with fish or meat to catch sable, and tracked other prey with nets and dogs.
 They would usually spend up to six or seven weeks at a time hunting.
 While hunting on land, they would usually use a dog team trained to smell and hunt animals, particularly sable.
 The dogs were trained not to kill the animals; hunters feared that the dogs would destroy the precious fur by tearing it to pieces.
 The hunters also occasionally used dogs to retrieve animals once they were killed.
 Hunters typically killed the animals themselves, doing their best not to damage the pelts in the process.

 Hunters utilized bows, traps, snares, and nets to catch and kill animals for their pelts.
 Hunters would also follow the footprints of the animals to their dwellings and catch the animals as they emerged.
 Water mammals, such as sea otters, were also hunted for their pelts.
 Hunters would balance on small kayaks and would throw spears to kill the water animals.
 This skill was commonly passed down from father to son and taught at a young age.

-Few Russian hunters were as skilled at the Siberian natives at killing animals without damage to the pelts, which made trading the superior method of acquiring these pelts.
+Few Russian hunters were as skilled as the Siberian natives at killing animals without damage to the pelts, which made trading the superior method of acquiring these pelts.
 Hunting was also dangerous for the participants - hunters faced the possibility of disease, accidents, injury from animals, or violent confrontations with the indigenous peoples of Siberia when hunting fur-bearing animals.
 Under the best conditions, the hunting and trading parties exploring Siberia had a mere seven months after the spring thaw before the Siberian winter drove the animals into winter shelters, which stopped hunting for the season.
 Early routes taken by fur traders followed the large rivers in Siberia, as the furs were easier to transport over water than land.
 These rivers connected the major fur gathering centers and provided for relatively quick transport between them.
 The fur pelts were tied between two boards for transport along these rivers, and were thus called "timbers".

 By the twentieth century, prime fur-bearing animals were raised on farms.
 However, the most valuable pelts still come from the wilderness, because the farm-raised animals were believed to not have as luxurious pelts.
 The wild animal furs are the most valuable because the harsh climates forced the animals to naturally grow thick warm fur, whereas the ones grown in farms do not need to grow such thick fur for protection from the harsh climate.